 More than anything about Oslo, I remember the city’s population keen to share their culture with a young backpacker.
-As I arrived in Oslo Central Station in city centre, I felt nervous.
-I settled my jitters and tried local favorites like brunost (brown cheese), lutefisk (dried fish soaked), rakfisk (fermented trout).
+I arrived at Oslo Central Station feeling nervous, but soon tried local favorites like brunost (brown cheese), lutefisk (dried fish soaked), and rakfisk (fermented trout).

 Honestly, none were really my favorites.

-I spun around and found a giant bronze tiger statue in front of the station.
-It turns out Oslo is known as “Tiger City” thanks to a poem by Norwegian writer Bjørnstjerne Bjørnson, who referred to Oslo’s city centre as a “tiger.”
-She did it to describe it as a dangerous place compared to Norway’s countryside.
+Outside the station, I spotted a giant bronze tiger.
+Oslo is called “Tiger City” thanks to a poem by Bjørnstjerne Bjørnson, who referred to Oslo’s city centre as a “tiger.”
+He did it to describe it as a dangerous place compared to Norway’s countryside.

 I did a one-day fjord cruise and had the chance to go kayaking.
 It felt freeing to kayak along the Oslo Fjord and to see the landscapes of the city as well as the natural beauty of the crystal-clear waters.
 Certainly, as compared to my native London.
 I wouldn’t kayak there if you paid me.